Together, these strands form a connected ecosystem of support meeting people where they are, and offering depth without overwhelm.

 I became the first Grief Coach in Ireland through the STILL Method and gained certification as an Emotional Regulation Practitioner.
 I studied Functional Neurology with the University of Cambridge Advanced Online to deepen my understanding of how the brain and body process stress, pain, and change.

-I am now continuing with the Lifestyle and Wellness Coaching programme at Harvard Medical School Executive Education and an Introduction to Psychology with the University of Oxford, which both strengthen the pain management work I am developing.
+I have completed the Lifestyle and Wellness Coaching programme with Harvard Medical School and the Introduction to Psychology with the University of Oxford, deepening my understanding of how the brain, body, and nervous system respond to stress, grief, and change.

 I also trained in Mental Health First Aid.
 This equips me to recognise when someone may be in distress, respond with sensitivity, and guide them towards the right support if needed.
 It is not about diagnosing, but about being able to meet people with greater awareness and care.